RoelofSetsFire/data-processing-1/30 Homework/20 HTML/10 Homework.md

 ## Submit instructions

+Create a folder Homework inside your DataProcessing repository.
+All the homeworks should be placed there.
-Add a folder HTMLCSS to your DataProcessing repository with the follwoing files:
+Create a folder HTMLCSS inside DataProcessing/Homework repository with the following files:

 1. Folder titled `website` containing `index.html` and `style.css`.
 2. File `htmlcss.pdf`.